 Innovation management shapes the structures and framework conditions so that innovation potentials can be systematically identified, ideas generated and then successfully implemented.
 The scope of innovation management also depends on the size of the company.
 An SME usually has no explicit innovation processes and roles, but is represented in existing structures or only as a project.
 As a rule, a medium-sized company already needs its own innovation management to promote ideas and innovations.

 If an organization decides to establish an innovation management system, the following five steps are recommended:

-The success of an innovation management is based on the management commitment of the company's management.
+Mission of management and objectives.
+Successful innovation management is based on the management commitment of the company's management.
 The basis for this is a clear mandate from above in which the goals, purpose and expectations of innovation management are defined.
 The responsibilities, budgets and framework conditions are also defined here.

 Setting up and operating an innovation management system - increasing innovation performance

 These five steps described above are the first step in innovation management.
 Innovation management is a living process with a constant focus on the following elements:

 Brainstorming and scouting

 Supporting processes, e. g.
 Open Innovation, Knowledge Management, Intellectual Property

 The aim is to build up these elements in innovation management and to constantly develop and optimize them.
 At the same time, the aim is always to increase innovation capacity and innovation performance.